 MINOR SPOILERS BELOW

-Comic book publisher Top Cow will soon be releasing Issue #35 of Artifacts, written by 2012 Talent Hunt Winner Hannibal Tabu and illustrated by Nelson Blake II and Mike Oeming, and the publisher has been very generous to the Fanboy Comics staff.
-In advance of the Wednesday, February 26th, release date, we are now able to share a preview of Issue #35!
+Comic book publisher Top Cow will soon be releasing the eleventh issue of Aphrodite IX, written by Matt Hawkins and illustrated by Stjepan Šejić, and the publisher has been very generous to the Fanboy Comics staff.
+In light of the comic book's upcoming release on Wednesday, June 18th, we are now able to share a preview of Issue #11!